missionpinball/mpf-docs/displays/index.rst

 .. image:: images/display_mono_dmd.jpg

 Here's an on-screen window (or what many people called an "LCD" display.
-In this case, it's showing on single color DMD virtually, along with other on-screen content.
+In this case, it's showing on single color DMD virtually with no "dot" filter applied, along with other on-screen content:

 .. image:: images/display_window.jpg